aryanprophet/Email2TX/README.md

 - Read eMails (from Computer's audio output)

 Function:
-- It will check every X time via POP for emails on server.
+- Check every X interval for new emails using POP.
-- If an email is detected, on correct receive, it will be deleted from server and morsed.
+- If email/s are found, on correct receive, it will be deleted from the server and then morsed.
-- If a "nag text" from the email library is detected, the email will be skipped and retried.
+- If a "nag text" from the email library is detected, the email will be skipped and retried later.

 Color History:
 - Blue dot: Checking.